AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 Rules with the `$referrerpolicy` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.12 or later.
+In AdGuard Browser Extension MV3, rules with the `$referrerpolicy` modifier are supported but not yet implemented.

 :::